yamamoto-yuka/yamamoto-yuka/README.md

 Hello!👋  My name is Yuka Yamamoto.

-I am a front-end developer who enjoys everything from coding to design!
+I like everything from coding to design!
 <br>
 <br>